 Systems for Abstraction features the work of three artists who use abstraction to organize and present their understanding of the world.

 Digital still-life images by Lisa Frank and dreamlike paintings by Nova Czarnecki.

 Vital Skills builds on the current interest in community resilience and "re-skilling" by bringing together the work of people who are preserving traditional hand skills in Wisconsin.

-Toby Kaufmann-Buhler's newest video and sound installations are projected onto the floor and an array of suspended screens, creating immersive spaces that explore the intersection of cyclical human
+This exhibit features video and sound installations that are projected onto the floor and an array of suspended screens, creating immersive spaces that explore the intersection of cyclical human and environmental events.

 About Seeing is an exploration of the fascinating differences in how we see.

 Rendered in Kodachrome's gently grayed hues, Patikne's images evoke the texture of her modest yet stylish domestic life, tinged with playfulness, bravado, and a lingering melancholy.